MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#privacy">:open_file_folder: [<b><i>Full List of Privacy</i></b>]</a>.

+- Privacy Auditing with One (1) Training Run. [[paper]](https://arxiv.org/abs/2305.08846)
+  - Thomas Steinke, Milad Nasr, Matthew Jagielski.
+  - Key Word: Privacy Auditting.
+  - <details><summary>Digest</summary> We propose a scheme for auditing differentially private machine learning systems with a single training run.
+This exploits the parallelism of being able to add or remove multiple training examples independently.
+We analyze this using the connection between differential privacy and statistical generalization, which avoids the cost of group privacy.
+Our auditing scheme requires minimal assumptions about the algorithm and can be applied in the black-box or white-box setting.

 - DPMLBench: Holistic Evaluation of Differentially Private Machine Learning. [[paper]](https://arxiv.org/abs/2305.05900)
   - Chengkun Wei, Minghu Zhao, Zhikun Zhang, Min Chen, Wenlong Meng, Bo Liu, Yuan Fan, Wenzhi Chen. *CCS 2023*
   - Key Word: Differential Privacy; Benchmarks.